salmanmaq/my-latex-cv/README.md

  1. A Summary / Objective section
  2. Keywords for software stack used at jobs
- 3. Thesis for educational degress
+ 3. Thesis for educational degrees
  4. Removed Date of Birth to include a personal website
- 5. Other Skills section replaced by an Other Projects section
+ 5. Other Skills section replaced by the Other Projects section
  6. Shortened the space between sections
  7. Shortened the page margins to 1 cm